gvwilson/thirdbit/_posts/2022/2022-12-24-comes-round-again.md

   or [*The Final Girl Support Group*][final-girl] by Grady Hendrix.

 - Favorite movie: [*Everything Everywhere All at Once*][everything].
-  We watched it in a Vancouver hotel room one night, sick with COVID, and it was exactly what we needed.
+  We watched it in a Vancouver hotel room one night while we were sick and it was exactly what we needed.

 - Favorite album: didn't find anything new this year that particularly excited me.